ITZIM4D/Get_Chatting_WEB/README.md

 Make sure you have [Node.js](https://nodejs.org/) installed either through the link or through your package manager of choice.

 ## Features
-- Logging in as a user
+- Logging in and out as a user
 - Global Chat between users
+- Registering as a user

 ## Tech Stack